 In a large pot bring water, salt and sugar to a boil.
 Once rolling boil achieved, remove from burner, toss in a few handfuls of herbs, and allow the water to cool entirely (to room temperature).
 Pour in 2 cans of beer, immerse hens, cover and refrigerate for 8-24 hours.

-Less than 30 years ago, these birds were considered an American delicacy, served only upon special occasion, but today can be found in farmer’s markets from coast to coast.
-These birds are not only phenomenal in flavor due to their grass and grain diet, but a perfect single-serving substitution for turkey, chicken, pheasant or duck.
+Less than 30 years ago, Cornish Hens were considered an American delicacy, served only upon special occasion, but today can be found in farmer’s markets from coast to coast.
+These birds are not only phenomenal in flavor due to their grass and grain diet, but a great single-serving substitution for turkey, chicken, pheasant or duck.
+They are unique ...

 Remove hens from brine, rinse under cold water and pat dry with paper towel.
 Discard brine.
 Place hens back in the refrigerator for 1 hour, uncovered, to further dry and tighten the skin.

 45 minutes prior to smoking, remove birds from refrigerator to begin returning to room temperature.

 Gently slide a finger between the breast meat and adjoining skin, then slide a slab of cold butter under the loosened skin – 2 slabs of butter per hen, 1 over each breast.

 Drizzle the hens with olive oil inside and out, then massage a liberal degree of Italian seasoning, garlic powder, salt, peppercorn, and 1/6 of the lemon zest into all portions of each bird.
 Stuff posterior of the bird with prepared cornbread stuffing.
 Insert a quartered lemon and small handful of fresh herb sprigs into the upper end of the hen’s cavity.